 Speak to an Attorney before you speak to the police.
-Call Attorney Andrew B. Jones if you or a loved one has been charged with a violent crime in Indiana.
+Call the attorneys at Jones Law Office if you or a loved one has been charged with a violent crime in Indiana.
 You need an aggressive, relentless criminal defense lawyer to fight for you and protect your rights.

 Aggressively Defending Violent Crime Cases

-At Jones Law Office LLC, all cases that include murder, armed robbery, and rape allegations are referred to as high-stakes criminal defense cases.
+At Jones Law Office, all cases that include murder, armed robbery, and rape allegations are referred to as high-stakes criminal defense cases.
 These types of charges are serious and convictions can lead to very long prison sentences, life in prison, the impossibility for parole, and the death penalty.

-If you or a loved one are facing possible charges or an arrest for a violent crime, Attorney Andrew B. Jones’s experience, expertise and true grit will benefit you as he will fight aggressively and tirelessly for your rights and your liberty.
+If you or a loved one are facing possible charges or an arrest for a violent crime, our attorneys’ experience, expertise and true grit will benefit you as we will fight aggressively and tirelessly for your rights and your liberty.

-At Jones Law Office LLC we handle all levels of misdemeanor and felony cases, including:
+At Jones Law Office we handle all levels of misdemeanor and felony cases, including:

 • Class A Misdemeanors